Calverley Old Hall: Calverley family

 In the mid-17th century Walter Calverley (b.
 1629) married Francis Thompson, heiress of the Thompson estate at Esholt.
 In 1709 their son, Walter, built a new mansion house on the site of Esholt Priory and the family left Calverley.
-After his death in 1749 the family sold the Esholt estate and in 1754 sold the Calverley properties to the Thornhills.
+After he died in 1749 the family sold the Esholt estate and in 1754 sold the Calverley properties to the Thornhills.
 Thereafter the hall remained under a single landlord but was subdivided into cottages.

 The chapel was let out as a wheelwright's shop.

 Conservation

 In 1981 the Landmark Trust bought the property and converted a 17th-century block for use as holiday accommodation.
 Full restoration of the site, including the great hall and solar wing, has been a long-term project because of life tenancies.
 Meanwhile, part of the site is deemed to be heritage at risk, subject to gradual decay pending completion of the restoration.
-The aim of the Trust is to provide space for community use as well as holiday accommodation.
+The Trust aims at providing space for community use as well as holiday accommodation.

+Current conservation

+In 2022 the Landmark Trust began restoring areas of Calverley Old Hall, developing the site into self-catering holiday accommodation.
+The Landmark Trust launched an international design competition to find architecture firms that could revitalise Calverley Old Hall, in which 75 firms from across the world submitted designs.
+During a rigorous judging process nine architects were shortlisted, and Cowper Griffith Architect’s scheme was selected as the winning design.
+The scheme, drafted by Cowper Griffith Architects and realised by the local Ilkley-based contractors Dobson Construction, has helped remove Calverley Old Hall from the 'Heritage at risk' list.